plainC/wondermacros/docs/objects_signals.md

 `W_EMIT(self,on_move,steps);` emits `on_move` signal with an argument `steps`.
 If the signal does not take any arguments, use `W_EMIT_VOID`.

 Finally, a callback can be implemented like this.
+Note that the first argument is the object it self and the second argument is the data pointer which may be bound with the callback with `W_CONNECT`.

 ```
 void
-my_cb(struct Point* self, int steps)
+my_cb(struct Point* self, void* data, int steps)
 {
     printf(" Moved: %d steps\n",steps);
 }